-\begin{rem} For brevity, we will say that a divisor $D$ is base point free or is hyperelliptic if the associated linear system $|D|$ is, we hope it will not induce any confusion to the reader. \end{rem}
+\begin{rem} For brevity, we will say that a divisor $D$ is base-point free or is hyperelliptic if the associated linear system $|D|$ is; we hope this will not induce any confusion to the reader. \end{rem}